Kansas teacher fired over TikTok videos

 OLATHE, Kan. — An Olathe, Kansas, teacher says he was fired because of his TikTok videos.

-Stephen Taylor has been a stand up comedian for eight years and teacher for six, mostly recently at Olathe’s Mill Creek Campus alternative school.
+Stephen Taylor has been a stand-up comedian for eight years and a teacher for six, mostly recently at Olathe’s Mill Creek Campus alternative school.

 “The reason I’m doing comedy on TikTok is to make money because you only pay me $45,000 a year and I work all the time,” Taylor explained.